brunexgeek/utask/README.md

 # utask: userspace cooperative mutitasking

 `utask` is a single file library implementing userspace cooperative multitasking inside native threads.
-Tasks have many-to-one relantionship with native threads (i.e. each thread has its own tasks) and you can create up to 64 tasks per thread.
+Tasks have many-to-one relantionship with native threads (i.e. each thread has its own tasks) and you can create up to 128 tasks per thread.

 By default, `utask` can be used only by one thread.
 If you want to use it in more threads, define `UTASK_MULTI_THREAD` before including `utask.h`.
 Defining `UTASK_MULTI_THREAD` incurs additional overhead to retrieve per thread internal information.

-This library requires [ucontext](https://pubs.opengroup.org/onlinepubs/7908799/xsh/ucontext.h.html) API provided by GNU/Linux.
+This library requires [ucontext](https://pubs.opengroup.org/onlinepubs/7908799/xsh/ucontext.h.html) API provided by GNU/Linux and some other operating systems.

 ## Usage